Center for Teaching and Learning

 HU Canvas module for chair yoga

 This short video features Kelly James, a local yoga instructor who has come to Harding to work with faculty and staff on ways to stretch and center as we work daily, often sitting for long periods of time behind a desk.
-Her video is in a Canvas module for the CTL or on the link below.
+Her video is in a Canvas module for the CTL.

 They offer webinars and archive them for any who want to include more mindfulness practice in the classroom, either face to face or virtual.